ChaiiShree/QRCodeGenerator/README.md

-# QRCODE Generator MERN Starter Template
+# QRCODE Generator + URL Shortener

 This is a starter template for building applications using React for the frontend, Node.js with Express for the backend, and MongoDB for the database.